The Moneyist: I’m 60 and a single mother. My daughter, 17, has a developmental disability. How do I make sure she’s taken care of after I’m gone?

 “‘A special-needs trust can help pay for almost anything.’”

-You may be the trustee while your daughter is still living, Arnett says, and a contingent or backup trustee would take over for you upon your passing.
+You may be the trustee while your daughter is still living, Arnett says, and a contingent or backup trustee would take over your role as trustee upon your passing.
 “It can be a relative, friend, or professional trustee, depending on your situation,” she adds.
+Take note: SNT rules vary by state.

 “‘A child only needs one good parent for a happy life.’”